ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 ### How do I update my DLC?

-Modifying a Chrome OS DLC is the same as modifying a Chrome OS package (ebuild).
+Modifying a ChromeOS DLC is the same as modifying a ChromeOS package (ebuild).
 A DLC is updated at the same time the device itself is updated.

 [dlcservice]: https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/dlcservice